-HUD requires that the City provide a match of 100 percent match for its total expenditures.
-The City requires that its ESG subrecipient provide the required match from its own resources in the form of cash and from qualified non-cash sources.
+HUD requires the City provide 100 percent match for its total expenditures.
+The City requires the ESG subrecipient provide match from its own resources in the form of cash and from qualified non-cash sources.
+The City provides match for all Administrative costs incurred from qualified sources.